The Meraquas of Irvine is proud to have a strong team of dedicated and highly credentialed coaches with extensive experience in coaching and judging.

 Tori Hawes swam for the Riverside AQuettes, winning two team national championships before taking a break to focus on school.
 She stayed involved in synchro by pursuing her judging certifications: At 16 years old, she received her association level judging certification and not long after, she was certified for regional judging in 2009.

 She attended The Ohio State University from 2010-2014 and was a member of Buckeye Squad synchro team each year.
 She also assisted as a figure coach for the Ohio Synchro Swim Club.
 In 2013, she reached the zone/collegiate level certification.
 In 2014 she swam a duet for the Buckeye Squad.
-She returned to the coach the Meraquas for the 2015 competition season.
+She has now returned to the coach the Meraquas.

 Hailey Hipp has a great time working with the class members, breaking down synchronized swimming to the basics that beginner synchro swimmers can understand and embrace.
 She is a former team member of both the Southern California Coralettes and the Meraquas of Irvine and previously competed at the National Age Group Level.